James4Ever0/notes/Recent discoveries, ideas and breakthroughs around 2024.md

 ---

-Video generation: MagicVideo-V2 by ByteDance, Lumiere by Google
+Video generation: MagicVideo-V2 by ByteDance, Lumiere by Google, VideoCrafter2 by Tencent

 Anymate Anyone with OpenPose